pennyw1ze/NotesMasterECS/DataManagement/LectureNotes.md

 A sequence is conflict equivalent to another if you can produce it by swapping non-conflicting actions between each other.

 #### Conflict serializable
-A sequence is conflict serializable if it is conflict equivalent with another sequence.
+A sequence is conflict serializable if it is conflict equivalent with another serial sequence.

 To better visualize this conflicting sequence, we can draw a precedence graph, and the build an alogotihm on the graph.
 Every edge is a constraint on the set of the conflict-equivalent possible sequence.